Church of Wells: Controversies

 In April 2018, Reichenberger recounted his story on the talk show Dr. Phil in a two parter of season 16, episodes 144-145.
 During the show, local Mainline Protestant pastor James Maddox discussed his opinion of the church.
 He believed the camera crew had spotted "sweat lodges" where people were deprived of sleep, water, and nutrition as a form of indoctrination.
 The parents of Catherine Grove also appeared and discussed their story on the show.

 In June 2022 Texas Monthly reported that one of the church's side businesses, a sawmill, was responsible for 25% of all reported sawmill accidents in the entire state, along with allegations of child labor law violations and unreported accidents.
 The sawmill would later be cited by OSHA.
 In addition the sawmill's purported owner was sued by Green Mountain Energy for over $16,000 in unpaid electric bills.

 In May-June 2025, the Church of Wells led a protest against the National Eucharistic Pilgrimage, a Catholic event held in multiple sites across the United States.
 The Pilgrimage has groups of several young adult Catholics carry the Holy Eucharist, which is the consecrated Host believed to have the true and real presence Jesus Christ.
-The pilgrimage began in Indianapolis, Indiana, and stopping at Catholic cathedrals and churches in ten states for adoration of the Blessed Sacrament, Masses, and completing the Works of Mercy.
 The Church of Wells followed the event route, protesting with megaphones and engaging in anti-Catholic street evangelization, as well as disrupting attendees’ prayers; this attracted additional anti-Catholics from outside their group.
-Participating Catholics did not engage church members, continuing the event and growing their numbers while praying for Christian unity.
-The Church of Wells soon began harassing individuals by name, leading to event organizers tightening security.
+Members soon began harassing individuals by name, leading to event organizers tightening security.